Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 37 - Web3 Decentralised App (DApp) Development with the Internet Computer/37.02 How does the Blockchain actually work/README.md

 Smart contracts enable decentralized applications that execute automatically based on blockchain-stored code.

 In this module, we will learn how to create decentralized applications that perform actions automatically based on code stored on the blockchain.

+## Key Takeaways

+- The blockchain is essentially a ledger that records transactions in an immutable way.
+- Hashing is used instead of encryption to secure data, making it computationally infeasible to alter past records.
+- Blocks are linked by including the previous block's hash, forming a chain that ensures data integrity.
+- Distributed copies of the blockchain across multiple peers ensure trustlessness and prevent tampering.
+- Smart contracts enable code to be stored and executed on the blockchain, automating transactions and applications.